TAbdiukov/EntropyVUE/README.md

 # EntropyVUE

 EntropyVUE is a Python-based application that visualizes the entropy of a file.
-It uses Tkinter library for the GUI and requires no outside dependencies.
+It uses Tkinter library for the GUI and requires no outside dependencies,

 ![GUI](.img/gui.png) |
 ---- |

 ## Features

-- **Interactive Visualization** (vue): The application provides an interactive visualization of the entropy of the selected file against several entropy algorithms.
+- **Interactive Visualization** (*Vue*): The application provides an interactive visualization of the entropy of the selected file against several entropy algorithms.
 - **Cross-Platform**: EntropyVUE uses Python and Python Tkinter library for the GUI and requires no outside dependencies.
 - **Customizability**: Users can configure the `MAX_HEIGHT`, `ALPHABET`, and `Scale` parameters.
 The user may use `ALPHABET` values over the span of 1 byte.